skshashankkumar41/Malaria-Detection-Using-Faster-RCNN/README.md

 # Malaria Detection using Faster-RCNN and Transfer Learning

-Given images of blood samples predict whether patient has malaria or not using Tensorflow Object Detection API and Transfer Learing
+Given images of blood samples predict whether a patient has malaria or not using Tensorflow Object Detection API and Transfer Learning
 <br>
 <table>
   <tr>